fs111/meh/README.md

 using [mplayer](http://www.mplayerhq.hu/design7/news.html).
 The script should be installed as an hourly cron job like this:

-    @hourly /path/to/me.sh
+    @hourly /path/to/meh.sh

-To make it a bit more interesting, will the script not take the photo immediately, but will sleep for a random number of minutes, so that you are not prepared for the photo.
+To make it a bit more interesting, the script will not take the photo immediately, but will sleep for a random number of minutes, so that you are not prepared for the photo.